input-output-hk/essential-cardano-content/content/article/your-cardano-onboarding-guide.md

 Having read about the basics you’re now ready to try Cardano out.

 Let’s start with some simple payments.
-You will first need to choose and create a Cardano [wallet](https://www.essentialcardano.io/faq/what-is-a-cryptocurrency-wallet) and get some [ADA](https://www.essentialcardano.io/faq/what-is-ada-whats-in-a-name).
+You will first need to choose and create a Cardano [wallet](https://www.essentialcardano.io/faq/what-is-a-cryptocurrency-wallet) and get some [ada](https://www.essentialcardano.io/faq/what-is-ada-whats-in-a-name).

 1. Explore different **Cardano** wallet products and get the one that best suits your needs.

-    Here is an article on the various types of cryptocurrency wallets and examples of wallet products/providers for Cardano to choose from: [Types of Wallets](https://docs.cardano.org/new-to-cardano/types-of-wallets).
+    * Here is an article on the various types of cryptocurrency wallets and examples of wallet products/providers for Cardano to choose from: [Types of Wallets](https://docs.cardano.org/new-to-cardano/types-of-wallets).

-    Bonus: Nami and [Eternl](https://eternl.io/app/mainnet/welcome) are two most recommended wallets by the community to start with, for Desktop users.
+    * Nami and [Eternl](https://eternl.io/app/mainnet/welcome) are two most recommended wallets by the community to start with, for desktop users.
 For mobile users, Eternl and [Flint Wallet](https://docs.cardano.org/new-to-cardano/types-of-wallets) are the go-to options that are largely adopted by the community.

-2. Explore and choose a cryptocurrency exchange (in your jurisdiction) to get some ADA: [How to purchase ADA?](https://docs.cardano.org/new-to-cardano/how-to-purchase-ada)
+2. Explore and choose a cryptocurrency exchange (in your jurisdiction) to get some ada: [How to purchase ada?](https://docs.cardano.org/new-to-cardano/how-to-purchase-ada)

-3. Try out the wallet: Ask a fellow Cardano Community member for their wallet address and try exchanging (sending/receiving) small amounts of ADA with them.
+3. Try out the wallet: ask a fellow Cardano community member for their wallet address and try exchanging (sending/receiving) small amounts of ada with them.

-4. Voila!
-You're now a Cardano user experiencing the world of Web3 and crypto.

-    _Bonus_: You can track your transactions and account activities using [Cardano Explorer](http://explorer.cardano.org).
-Learn how to use the tracking tools to do this: [Cardano tracking tools](https://docs.cardano.org/new-to-cardano/cardano-tracking-tools)
+4. You're now a Cardano user experiencing the world of Web3 and crypto!
+You can track your transactions and account activities using [Cardano Explorer](http://explorer.cardano.org).
+Learn how to use the tracking tools to do this: [Cardano tracking tools](https://docs.cardano.org/new-to-cardano/cardano-tracking-tools).

 **Understanding staking and delegation**

-As an ADA holder, you own a stake that is the amount of ADA you have.
+As an ada holder, you own a stake that is the amount of ada you have.
 This means that you are now part of the Cardano network and can help maintain it.
 A developer or a tech-savvy person can set up a stake pool and run it to help verify transactions, create blocks, and get rewards.

 If you are not interested in running your own pool, you can instead choose to delegate your stake to an existing pool and share its rewards.
-There is no risk to this as no ADA leaves your wallet and you can spend your funds at anytime while they are delegated to a stake pool.
+There is no risk to this as no ada leaves your wallet and you can spend your funds at anytime while they are delegated to a stake pool.

-ADA holders can delegate stake using their wallets.
+Ada holders can delegate stake using their wallets.
 Here are some useful articles to review:

 *   [How to choose a stake pool](https://iohk.zendesk.com/hc/en-us/articles/900002174303-How-to-choose-a-stake-pool)